OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 Terms of Service
 ================

-_Last Updated: January 25, 2021_
+_Last Updated: March 28, 2021_

 ## The Gist
-We (the [folks at Automattic](http://automattic.com/about/)) are on a mission to make the web a better place.
-We hope you love our products and services — from website publishing tools to ecommerce solutions to security backup systems to management tools for distributed companies to the next great idea that we haven’t even thought of yet — as much as we love creating them.
+We (the [folks at Outpost](http://outpost.pub)) are on a mission to help indie publishers thrive and do so without making billionaires into trillionaires.

+Our paid service is designed to give you as much control and ownership over your publication as possible and encourage you to use the editorial tools freely.
+However, since we power your site, we ask you to be responsible in what you publish.
+In particular, make sure that none of the prohibited items listed below appear on your site or get linked to from your site (things like spam, viruses, or hate content).

+We love helping indie publishers, from multi-person publications knocking out daily news stories to love-of-labor personal sites.
+We provide high-quality service to membership-driven publishers, and we want to work with quality publications of all stripes.

+But there are some kinds of publications we have no interest in supporting.

+Here's a list of the kinds of sites banned from using Outpost: Scraper sites, automated blogs, SEO blogs that are focussed on manipulating Google, affiliate marketing blogs promoting get-rich schemes or unproven health-supplements, and sites promoting pirated intellectual property or traffic in stolen passwords.

+Honestly, Outpost's not going to be great for those kinds of sites and there's plenty of automated services with trashy ads that are more suited to that kind of publishing.

+We also have no interest in working with publishers that dox people, direct hate or derision towards marginalized groups, encourage or subtly encourage brigading private individuals and other publishers, or enjoy punching down.

+Outpost's founder is a former journalist, and we encourage those who dig up dirt, challenge the powerful, look to change the world for better, and make good trouble.

+But we've got a no-asshole policy and a general conduct policy (see below).
+Life's too short to work with assholes, and since there's lots of other ways to run on an online publishing company, assholes can go someplace else.

+We also know that there are folks who like to read a terms of service and try to stay just this side of the line on it, while still violating its spirit.
+Every forum moderator knows the type.
+That's why we have a general conduct rule; if you're that kind of person, you'll get booted summarily.

+We have no interest in kicking anyone off Outpost.
+Outpost's founder started a publisher recommendation company 10 years ago and has never had to kick a site off, despite having very similar terms of service.
+The goal here is to be very clear about who's a good fit and who isn't.
+If you like to play footsie with "race" science, think it's clever to put up pictures of trans people without their consent and claim you are protecting lesbians, or traffic in white grievance politics/alt-right light fascism, find another service.
+There's plenty of them.
+This won't be a good home for you.

 These Terms of Service (“Terms”) describe our commitments to you, and your rights and responsibilities when using our services.
 Please read them carefully and reach out to us if you have any questions. **These Terms include a mandatory arbitration provision in Section 16.
 If you don’t agree to these Terms, don’t use our services.**
-We’ve made these Terms available under a [Creative Commons Sharealike license](https://creativecommons.org/licenses/by-sa/4.0/), which means that you’re more than welcome to copy them, adapt them, and repurpose them for your own use.
+We’ve built these Terms using the model created by the fine folks at Automattic, best known for making WordPress, and this version, like theirs, is available under a [Creative Commons Sharealike license](https://creativecommons.org/licenses/by-sa/4.0/), which means that you’re more than welcome to copy them, adapt them, and repurpose them for your own use.
 Just make sure to revise them so that your Terms of Service reflect your actual practices.
-Also, if you do use these Terms, we’d appreciate a credit and link to Automattic somewhere on your website.
-You can grab a copy of these Terms and other legal documents on [GitHub](https://github.com/Automattic/legalmattic).
+Also, if you do use these Terms, we’d appreciate a credit and link to the original folks, [Automattic](https://automattic.com) somewhere on your website.
+You can grab a copy of their Terms and other legal documents on [GitHub](https://github.com/Automattic/legalmattic).
 ## Terms of Service
-These Terms govern your access to and use of the products and services we provide through or for [WordPress.com](https://wordpress.com/), [WooCommerce.com](https://woocommerce.com/), [WooCommerce Shipping & Tax](https://wordpress.org/plugins/woocommerce-services/), [Jetpack.com](https://jetpack.com/), [VaultPress.com](https://vaultpress.com/), [Happy.Tools](https://happy.tools/), [Jetpack CRM](https://jetpackcrm.com/), and [MailPoet](http://mailpoet.com) (collectively, “Services”).
+These Terms govern your access to and use of the products and services we provide through or for [Outpost](https://outpost.pub) (collectively, “Services”).
-These Terms also govern visitors’ access to and use of any websites that use our Services, like the websites that our users create on WordPress.com.
+These Terms also govern visitors’ access to and use of any websites that use our Services, like the websites that our users create via Outpost.
 Please note though that the operators of those websites may also have their own separate terms of use.
-For some of Automattic’s other products, services, and programs, such as [Akismet](https://akismet.com/), [Crowdsignal](https://crowdsignal.com/), [Newspack](https://newspack.pub/), [WordPress.com VIP](https://wpvip.com/), our [Affiliate Program](https://affiliate.wordpress.com/), and our [Refer-A-Friend Program](https://wordpress.com/refer-a-friend-program-terms-of-service/), additional or separate terms may apply.
 Please read these Terms carefully before accessing or using our Services.
 By accessing or using any part of our Services, you agree to be bound by all of the Terms and all other operating rules, policies, and procedures that we may publish via the Services from time to time (collectively, the “Agreement”).
 You also agree that we may automatically change, update, or add on to our Services, and this Agreement will apply to any changes.
 ## 1. Who’s Who
 “You” means any individual or entity using our Services.
 If you use our Services on behalf of another person or entity, you represent and warrant that you’re authorized to accept the Agreement on that person’s or entity’s behalf, that by using using our Services you're accepting the Agreement on behalf of that person or entity, and that if you, or that person or entity, violates the Agreement, you and that person or entity agree to be responsible to us.

-Please see below to determine which entity your Agreement is with, which depends on where you reside and which Services you use.
-We use the term “Designated Countries” to refer to Australia, Canada, Japan, Mexico, New Zealand, Russia, and all countries located in Europe (including the UK and ROI).
-**All Automattic Services (except WooCommerce)**
+**All Outpost Services **

-* If you reside outside of the Designated Countries: Automattic Inc.
-* If you reside in the Designated Countries: Aut O’Mattic A8C Ireland Ltd.

-**WooCommerce Services**
-WooCommerce Services includes WooCommerce, WooCommerce Payments, WooCommerce Shipping, MailPoet, and any products or services purchased from WooCommerce.com.

-* If you reside outside of the Designated Countries: WooCommerce, Inc.
-* If you reside in the Designated Countries: WooCommerce Ireland Ltd.

-We refer to Automattic Inc., Aut O’Mattic A8C Ireland Ltd., WooCommerce, Inc., and WooCommerce Ireland Ltd. collectively as “Automattic” or “we” throughout these Terms.
+* Outpost Publishers Cooperative

 ## 2. Your Account
 When using our Services requires an account, you agree to provide us with complete and accurate information and to keep the information current so that we can communicate with you about your account.
 We may need to send you emails about notable updates (like changes to our Terms of Service or Privacy Policy), or to let you know about legal inquiries or complaints we receive about the ways you use our Services so you can make informed choices in response.
 We may limit your access to our Services until we’re able to verify your account information, like your email address.
-When you create a WordPress.com account, we consider that to be an inquiry about our products and services, which means that we may also contact you to share more details about what we have to offer (i.e., marketing).
+When you create a Outpost account (not including an account on an Outpost publisher's site), we consider that to be an inquiry about our products and services, which means that we may also contact you to share more details about what we have to offer (i.e., marketing).
 Don’t worry — if you aren’t interested, you can opt out of the marketing communications, whether it’s an email, phone call, or text message.
 You’re solely responsible and liable for all activity under your account.
 You’re also fully responsible for maintaining the security of your account (which includes keeping your password secure).
 We’re not liable for any acts or omissions by you, including any damages of any kind incurred as a result of your acts or omissions.
 If you get fired because of a blog post you write about your boss, that’s on you.
 Don’t share or misuse your access credentials.
 And notify us immediately of any unauthorized uses of your account, store, or website, or of any other breach of security.
 If we believe your account has been compromised, we may suspend or disable it.
-If you'd like to learn about how we handle the data you provide us, please see our [Privacy Policy](https://automattic.com/privacy/).
+If you'd like to learn about how we handle the data you provide us, please see our [Privacy Policy](https://outpost.pub/privacy/).
 ## 3. Minimum Age Requirements
 Our Services are not directed to children.
 You’re not allowed to access or use our Services if you’re under the age of 13 (or 16 in Europe).
-If you register as a user or otherwise use our Services, you represent that you’re at least 13 (or 16 in Europe).
+If you register as a user or otherwise use our Services or our publisher's sites published via Outpost, you represent that you’re at least 13 (or 16 in Europe).
 You may use our Services only if you can legally form a binding contract with us.
 In other words, if you’re under 18 years of age (or the legal age of majority where you live), you can only use our Services under the supervision of a parent or legal guardian who agrees to the Agreement.
 ## 4. Responsibility of Visitors and Users
 We haven’t reviewed, and can’t review, all of the content (like text, photo, video, audio, code, computer software, items for sale, and other materials) posted to or made available through our Services by users or anyone else (“Content”) or on websites that link to, or are linked from, our Services.
 We’re not responsible for any use or effects of Content or third-party websites.
 So, for example: